raghu08/BookingRooms/README.md

 The application is called RoomBooking which helps users to book available rooms and schedule meetings.The application also provides interface to send invites and sms to intended users.

+***Updates in Version 2.0**
+   Implemented Dagger for dependency injection which promotes loose coupling(Lesser dependencies between components)

 Improvements to be made to the app in the next version:
-1.Use Dagger 2.0
-2.Use RxJava
+1.Use RxJava

 The app has three screens.
 1.RoomsList Screen - List of rooms with limited info about the rooms.